15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 AZ Bucket List: 21 Best Places to Visit in Arizona

-The Tucson Mountain District of Saguaro National Park is located on the west side of Tucson, near other great attractions like the Arizona Sonora Desert Museum and Old Tucson.
+The Tucson Mountain District of Saguaro National Park is on the west side of Tucson, near other great places to visit like the Arizona Sonora Desert Museum and Old Tucson.

 You also have a very scenic drive over Gates Pass to reach this side of the park.

-Some of the best spots in the Western unit include the petroglyphs at Signal Rock, the Gilbert Ray campground, and hiking the Brown Mountain trail.
+Some of the best spots in the Western unit include the petroglyphs at Signal Rock, the Gilbert Ray Campground, and the Brown Mountain Trail.

 sunset over sonoran desert with saguaro cacti in foreground near phoeniz az, one of the best places to visit in arizona